Back

 Common Name: | Asian Taro, Night Scented Lily, Giant Upright Elephant's Ear |

 The Asian Taro is large perennial herb that can grow up to 2.5 m.
-It has a rosette of large, erect leaves and occasionally produces fragrant, night-blooming inflorescences and red berries.
-This species can be differentiated from the similar-looking Giant Taro (Alocasia macrorrhizos) by the closed sinus near the tip of the petioles and production of offshoots near the base.
+It has a rosette of large, erect leaves and produces fragrant, night-blooming inflorescences and red berries.
+This species can be differentiated from the similar-looking Giant Taro (Alocasia macrorrhizos) by the closed sinus of the leaves, the shorter appendix, and production of several offshoots from the base.

 Name